-high-income applicants with lower returns to college education.
-On the one hand, when the policy is implemented, it benefits the most the families in lower-income quintiles, leading to a large initial welfare gain because of these families higher marginal utility.
-On the other hand, upon implementation of the policy, there is a decline in the quality of non-college educated workers leading to a decrease in aggregate unskilled human capital and, therefore, a decrease in aggregate output.
-As new generations arrive, families adjust their investment decisions and the economy converges to the new steady state with higher aggregate output and higher welfare.
+The policy, as soon as it is implemented, successfully changes college demographics by admitting more low-income applicants with higher returns to college education and fewer highincome applicants with lower returns to college education.
+On the one hand, when the policy is implemented, it benefits the families in lower-income quintiles the most, leading to a large initial welfare gain because of these families' higher marginal utility.
+On the other hand, upon implementation of the policy, there is a decline in the quality of non-college educated workers, leading to a decrease in aggregate unskilled human capital and, therefore, a decrease in aggregate output.
+As new generations arrive, families adjust their investment decisions, and the economy converges to the new steady state with higher aggregate output and higher welfare.

-5.3 Evaluating affirmative action in Brazil
+4.3.
+Evaluating Affirmative Action in Brazil

 In 2012, the Brazilian congress approved the major-specific quota policy targeting low-income and public school students.
-Over the subsequent three years, the government gradually implemented the policy in all federally-sponsored universities.
-The law says that 50% of students admitted to each degree program in Federal Universities must have studied in a public high school.
-Furthermore, half of those spots are reserved for low-income applicants i.e., those with a family income less than 1.5 times the minimum wage per capita, who are those in the first three quintiles of the income distribution.
-Finally, a fraction of the spots for low-income applicants are reserved for non-white candidates, in line with the racial distribution in the university's geographical location.34
+Over the subsequent three years, the government gradually implemented the policy in all federally sponsored universities.
+The law says that 50% of students admitted to each degree program in federal universities must have studied in a public high school.
+Furthermore, half of those spots are reserved for low-income applicants-i.e., those with a family income less than 1.5 times the minimum wage per capita, who are those in the first three quintiles of the income distribution.
+Finally, a fraction of the spots for low-income applicants are reserved for non-white candidates, in line with the racial distribution in the university's geographical location.

 We use our calibrated model to shine a light on the long-run implications of the affirmative action policy implemented in Brazil.
-Formally, we evaluate a policy that considers the number of public-college spots as fixed and allocates 50% of those spots to applicants from public schools, with half of those spots, reserved for applicants in the first three quintiles of the income distribution.
+Formally, we evaluate a policy that considers the number of public college spots as fixed, and allocates 50% of those spots to applicants from public schools, with half of those spots reserved for applicants in the first three quintiles of the income distribution.